deeplearning4j/deeplearning4j/quickstart.md

 2. From your console, run "mvn clean install -DskipTests -Dmaven.javadoc.skip=true" on *each* of those directories -->
 * Create a new project in IntelliJ with Maven.
 * Copy and paste to make sure your POM.xml file looks like [this](https://github.com/deeplearning4j/dl4j-0.4-examples/blob/master/pom.xml).
+(We're on version 0.4.x)
 * For an easier install, Windows users should replace *nd4j-jblas* with *nd4j-java* in the dependencies.
 * Select `DBNIrisExample.java` from the lefthand file tree.
 * Hit run!
 (It's the green button.)